aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 curl -H 'Accept: application/json' -H "Authorization: Bearer ${TOKEN}" -d @path/to/data.csv https://sedemo.us-east-1-gov.aws.snowflakecomputing.com/v1/data/pipes/snowpipe_db.public.mypipe/insertFiles
 ```

 The responseCode should be `SUCCESS`.
-It’s important to remember that Snowpipe will not ingest the same exact file twice.
+It’s important to remember that Snowpipe will not ingest the same file twice.
 The call will succeed, but no data will be ingested.
 This is by design.
 To retest, either use a different filename or drop and recreate the table.

 The ingestion should already be finished, so you can return to the Snowflake UI and run a select statement on the table.

 ## Snowpipe Streaming

-Snowpipe Streaming enables serverless streaming data ingestion directly into Snowflake tables without the requirement of staging files (bypassing cloud object storage) with exact-once and ordered delivery.
+Snowpipe Streaming enables serverless streaming data ingestion directly into Snowflake tables without requiring staging files (bypassing cloud object storage) with exact-once and ordered delivery.
 This architecture results in lower latencies and correspondingly lower costs for loading any volume of data, making it a powerful tool for handling near real-time data streams.

 The API is intended to complement Snowpipe, not replace it.
 Use the Snowpipe Streaming API in streaming scenarios where data is streamed via rows (for example, Apache Kafka topics) instead of writing to files.
-The API fits into an ingest workflow that includes an existing custom Java application that produces or receives records.
+The API fits into an ingest workflow including an existing custom Java application that produces or receives records.
 The API removes the need to create files to load data into Snowflake tables and enables the automatic, continuous loading of data streams into Snowflake as the data becomes available.
-You also get new functionality such as exactly-once delivery, ordered ingestion, and error handling with dead-letter queue (DLQ) support.
+You also get new functionality, such as exactly-once delivery, ordered ingestion, and error handling with dead-letter queue (DLQ) support.

 Snowpipe Streaming is also available for the Snowflake Connector for Kafka, which offers an easy upgrade path to take advantage of the lower latency and lower cost loads.